 In contrast, adjustable-rate mortgage (ARMs) doesn’t have a constant interest rate, and it tends to change over the life of the mortgage.
 One of the primary risks of this type of mortgage is that the interest rate may rise significantly, making the borrower default.

 Relation of the Stock Market and Mortgages Rate

 There is no direct relation between the stock market and the mortgages rate.
 Several factors can affect mortgages rates like inflation, economic growth, housing, federal reserve, and the bond market.
-There are mortgage stock markets like Fannie Mae and Freddie Mac that play a major role in determining the mortgage rates.
+There are mortgage stock markets like Fannie Mae and Freddie Mac that play a major role in determining mortgage rates.
 Moreover, these markets issue mortgage-backed bonds (MBS), which trade like the stock market.
+Learn more about the link between the stock market and mortgage rates.
 The interest payments by mortgage-holders support these mortgage stock markets.
 Now, there is an inverse relationship between the mortgage rates and the price of MBS.
 Therefore, the stock market can only indirectly affect the mortgage rate by impacting bond prices.
 Moreover, the demand of investors also affects mortgage rates.

 For example, when the stock market goes down, it can be because investors are shifting capital in the bond market.
 Hence, the price of MBS will increase, and the mortgage rate will drive down.
 Likewise, the reverse will happen if the stock market goes up.
 This analysis concludes that the stock market’s performance may shift investors to the bond market, which can cause changes in mortgage rates.
-Similarly, other factors that account for changes in mortgages rate.
+Similarly, other factors account for changes in mortgage rates.

 Federal Reserve Impact on Mortgages Rate